- This event has passed.

 - Integrate imagination and the envisioning of climate change mitigation, adaptation, and resilience.

-Event Date & Time: Course participants will meet virtually on the first Thursday of the month from 2:45–4:00 p.m.
-EDT starting on June 3 and continuing through November 4.
+Course participants will meet virtually on the first Thursday of the month from 2:45–4:00 p.m.
+EDT starting on August 4 and continuing through December 1 (exception is November 10).

 - No substitutions are allowed.

 - Registered participants will receive access to the recording after the live event.